magento/architecture/design-documents/service-isolation/authentication-authorization.md

 The main difference between these approaches, that the second schema relies on the protected network and each service validates a token by himself (checks if token contains permissions to perform requested operation).
 [JWT libraries](https://jwt.io/#libraries-io) could be used to reduce validation logic duplication.

+#### Fine-Grained Control

+The authorization mechanism does not solve all issues related to the permissions.
+Each service should check if the current user is allowed to read/modify/replace/delete requested data.
+The current mechanism (ACL usage) allowing checking resources but not the content of requested data.
+Also, as only a service knows which kind of privileges the user has according to the business rules there is no possibility (based on the current implementation) to make all validation in the one place.

+[Open Policy Agent](https://www.openpolicyagent.org/docs/get-started.html) might be used as possible solution.
+It has the next advantages:

+ - Provides declarative language to specify dynamic polices
+ - Provides RESTful API for the communication
+ - Should be deployed as separate service (as written on GoLang)
+ - Open Source (Is licensed under Apache License 2.0)

+As a [policy](https://www.openpolicyagent.org/docs/) could be declared dynamically, each service might provide own list of policies based on service's specific business logic and the only OPA service will be used to validate all policies for requests.

 ### Services Deployment